Interaction Design is here for everyone!

 For us, the question is what is actually meaningful“.
 Not everything that is feasible should be done – this is not only true for nuclear bombs.
 And not everything that sells is also a good thing.
 At the HfG Schwäbisch Gmünd, we have something against purely commercial advertising and disposable products.
 We are not interested in shooter games and interfaces for military drones either.
 We just do the good stuff- for everybody.
 Right at the forefront and in uncompromising quality.

 Your Bachelor Studies at the HfG!
-Apply now!

 Oliver jung fotografie hfg 2018 tag 2 9530